Despite trade wars, Trump says US 'open for business' - RFI

 "The United States cannot, & will not, become such a difficult place to deal with in terms of foreign countries buying our product, including for the always used National Security excuse, that our companies will be forced to leave in order to remain competitive," he tweeted.

-Trump has imposed tariffs on steel and aluminum worldwide, calling those imports a national security threat, and threatened to do likewise for cars from Europe.
+But Trump has freely used the national security justification in his confrontational trade strategy, imposing tariffs on steel and aluminum worldwide to protect key American industry, and threatening to do likewise for cars from Europe.

-In the most costly conflict, Trump announced tariffs on virtually 100 percent of good imported from China.
+In the most costly trade conflict, Trump announced tariffs on virtually 100 percent of goods imported from China.
 A truce signed in January suspended the most damaging of those, but the majority remain in place.

-US trading partners have not stood by, retaliating with punitive duties on American goods like bourbon, motorcycles and farm products, which obliged the government to provide millions in aid to farmers.
+US trading partners have not stood idly by as Trump imposes tariffs, retaliating with punitive duties on American goods like bourbon, motorcycles and farm products, which obliged the government to provide millions in aid to farmers.

-In the latest conflict -- a 15-year-old dispute over European government subsidies to Airbus -- Washington hit out with 25 percent tariffs on a host of goods, including Scotch whisky, French and Spanish wines, and English cheeses.
+In the latest dispute -- a 15-year-old case over European government subsidies to Airbus -- Washington hit out with 25 percent tariffs on a host of goods, including Scotch whisky, French and Spanish wines, and English cheeses.

 Trump also slapped penalties on French goods in response to a digital tax.

-Nonetheless, "I want to make it EASY to do business with the United States, not difficult," he said.
+Nonetheless, he said, "I want to make it EASY to do business with the United States, not difficult."

 "THE UNITED STATES IS OPEN FOR BUSINESS!"